melekayadi/Spline-Path-Control/README.md

 * **Author:** [WhatDreamsCost](https://github.com/WhatDreamsCost)
 * **Framework:** Built with [p5.js](https://p5js.org/).
-* **Additional Info:** I used DeepSeek Google Gemini to make both this project and even this README file.
+* **Additional Info:** I used DeepSeek and Google Gemini to make both this project and even this README file.